ramm777/ramm777/README.md

 I presented it orally at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5696/724638/Abstract-5696-A-prognostic-machine-learning-model) in 2023, the poster is available to download [here](https://concr.co/ASSETS/files/AACR-OS-Breast-Cancer.pdf).

-## ML to predict tissue of origin from mutation data
+## Project 10: ML to predict tissue of origin from mutation data

 Cancer of Unknown Primary (CUP) is a clinical condition with a poor prognosis.
 Patients present with metastatic tumours for which the primary tissue of origin cannot be easily determined.
 The current standard of care relies on identifying the primary tissue of origin using radiological investigations, tumour marker assessment, and biopsy.
 For one-third of CUP patients, the origin of the primary tumour cannot be found, making it difficult to choose the best chemotherapy regime and preventing access to targeted and immune therapies.